d33bs/set-website/_posts/2023-01-17-Timebox-Your-Software-Work.md

 ## Be Kind to Yourself: Take Breaks

 While timeboxing is often a conversation about how to be more productive, it's also worth remembering: __take breaks to be kind to yourself and more effective__.
-Some studies and thought leadership have the shown that taking breaks may be necessary to avoid performance decreases and impacts to your health.
+Some studies and thought leadership have shown that taking breaks may be necessary to avoid performance decreases and impacts to your health.
 There's also some indication that taking breaks may lead to better work.
 See below for just a few examples:

 - [The Importance of Taking Breaks](https://thewellbeingthesis.org.uk/foundations-for-success/importance-of-taking-breaks-and-having-other-interests/)
 - [Brief and rare mental “breaks” keep you focused: Deactivation and reactivation of task goals preempt vigilance decrements](https://www.sciencedirect.com/science/article/pii/S0010027710002994?via%3Dihub)